 Work environment

-Some engineers travel extensively to plants or worksites, both domestic and abroad.
+Some engineers travel extensively to plants or worksites, both domestically and abroad.

 Injuries and illness